 Limit your readers' senses, but not too limited.
 It's good if you keep leaving out clues along with your story.
 Write it as if the readers are the protagonist of the stories you are going to write.
 Limiting their senses, like what they see, hear, touch, or smell would make them raise a lot of questions and would also create a build-up of suspense or a very interesting rising action.
 It's like having fog in the story, and while the reader progresses, the fog clears up (or not!).
 You can also try doing the reverse by making the characters of your story feel all the senses at once.
 It's just a matter of how you will concoct the structure of the story that creates pitfalls in this, so do be careful on describing as much versus showing what you have to tell.

 4. WCOE: Be Wild, Be Creative, Be Original, Be Experimental

 Have your imagination run wild!
-Werewolves, vampires, the majority of these traditionally inclined tropes in stories can still be used in a powerful manner when done right.
-And, how about twisting them a little bit, with experiments where it could take you away from the traditional narratives.
-Make your monsters more clandestine from one's perspective, or be trivial to explore and create horror from even the most common things (much like how Stephen King create his works).
+Werewolves, vampires, mummies, ghosts, the majority of these traditionally inclined tropes in stories can still be used in a powerful manner when done right.
+And, how about twisting them a little bit?
+Or how about experiments where it could take you away from the traditional narratives or take your writing on the next step?
+Make your creations more clandestine from one's perspective, or be trivial to explore and create horror from even the most common things (much like how Stephen King create his works).